what is informal organization

 • Interest Groups: These are groups of employees who come together based on shared interests, whether personal or work-related.
 They might form to discuss hobbies, common problems, or specific issues in the workplace.

 • Friendship Groups: Friendship groups are informal organizations formed through friendships.
-These groups offer emotional support, help foster a sense of belonging, and can lead to increased job satisfaction.
+These groups provide emotional support, promote a feeling of community, and have the potential to boost job satisfaction.

-• Cliques: Cliques are small, exclusive groups of employees who often share a strong bond.
-While cliques can enhance trust among members, they can also create divisions if they become too exclusive or dominate decision-making.
+• Cliques: Cliques are exclusive, small groups of workers who frequently have a close relationship.
+Cliques can help members trust each other more, but they can also cause problems if they become too exclusive or take over decision-making.

 • Horizontal Relationships: These informal organizations develop among peers or colleagues at the same level within the formal structure.
-They help promote the free flow of information and collaboration, which might be hindered by hierarchical barriers.
+They help promote the free flow of information and collaboration, which hierarchical barriers might hinder.

 • Vertical Relationships: In some cases, informal organizations can include relationships between superiors and subordinates, often based on mutual respect or trust outside the formal reporting structure.